jbosstm/quickstart/wildfly/setCheckedActionFactoryExample/README.md

 Running the Quickstart
 ----------------------

-If you are using the "master" version of the quickstarts, you will need to build Narayana master locally (https://github.com/jbosstm/narayana/).
+If you are using the "main" version of the quickstarts, you will need to build Narayana main locally (https://github.com/jbosstm/narayana/).
 When using a tagged version of the quickstarts the artifact should exist in JBoss nexus (or maven central).

 You will also need the current version of WildFly to run this quickstart.
 WildFly is available from http://wildfly.org/downloads/